 Our members are the changemakers on the ground – and this section is dedicated to highlighting some of their victories.

-This March Slovenians are invited to clean their devices and submit the excess gigabytes freed up on a dedicated platform.
-The aim of this campaign is to raise awareness of the accumulation of digital waste and organise a collective action to reduce the carbon footprint.
+This March, Slovenians were invited to clean their devices and submit the excess gigabytes freed up on a dedicated platform.
+The aim of this campaign was to raise awareness of the accumulation of digital waste and organise collective action to reduce the carbon footprint.

 Ireland officially launched its national Deposit Return Scheme (DRS) on 1 February!
 Over the last twenty years, VOICE has played a crucial role by coordinating advocacy and awareness campaigns, including initiatives like the Return for Change campaign, and partnering with Re-turn, the Irish Scheme Operator.